xaliphostes/rosetta/README.md

 4. 👉 All supported scripting languages shared a same API
 5. 👉 C++ API changes?
 Just recompile for all scripting languages 🚀

-Example for some well known scripting langues:
+Example for some well known scripting languages:

 - **Python**, the introspection data can drive automatic pybind11 binding generation, creating properties for all members and properly typed method bindings with argument validation - eliminating the need to manually write .def() calls for each class feature.
 Example:
   ```cpp